pgcentralfoundation/pgrx/README.md

 We are most definitely open to contributions of any kind.
 Bug Reports, Feature Requests, Documentation, and even [sponsorships](https://github.com/sponsors/eeeebbbbrrrr).

+If you'd like to contribute code via a Pull Request, please make it against our `develop` branch.
+The `master` branch is meant to represent what is currently available on crates.io.

 Providing wrappers for Postgres' internals is not a straightforward task, and completely wrapping it is going to take quite a bit of time.  `pgx` is generally ready for use now, and it will continue to be developed as time goes on.
 Your feedback about what you'd like to be able to do with `pgx` is greatly appreciated.

 ## License